scenarioworld/redux-flexible-backup/README.md

 If you want your slice to just be copied in its entirety into the backup, use the premade `CopySliceBackupInterface`.

+**NEW**: State Backup Interfaces can now also contain State Backup Interfaces as children, allowing you to recursively define state.

 ## Redux Toolkit Plugin

 If you're using Typescript and want to reduce the typing hassle of using this plugin, you can use `createBackupSlice`, a wrapper for the Redux Toolkit `createSlice`.
 It adds an extra helper function to the resulting slice object to quickly create backup interfaces for your slice.